atanasgiliev/atanasgiliev.github.io/content/medea.md

 [^19]: JASON and the NURSE were played by the same actor.
 Thus, the present direction is a Loeb invention I choose to follow as it later helps when MEDEA sends the NURSE to bring the gifts from the house.
 If we stayed true to the Greek norms, it is likely that a ‘mute’ servant brought the presents.
 [^20]: The OCT edition has MEDEA make a specific sound on a few occasions during that PEDAGOGUE speech, which are presumably found in some papyri, but they have not been included in the edition’s line count.
 Thus, I have decided to substitute these ‘lines’ with stage directions.
 [^21]: The OCT edition has another uncounted line where the CHILDREN say a general exclamation instead of that stage direction.
 My motivation for the present replacement is the same as in the previous case.
+[^22]: The last part of the tragedy, after which there is no choral song.
+Medea’s exodos (as per the OCT edition) comprises lines 1293-1419 inclusive.
+[^23]: It is contested among scholars whether the last five lines of the play (1415-19 inclusive) delivered by the CHORUS LEADER were part of the original production in 431 BCE.
+The CHORUS and their CHORUS LEADER likely exited the orchestra by Eisodos B at the end of the play.